krakphp/marshal/README.md

 # Krak Marshal

 A library for marshaling data with a functional design.
-This is useful for transforming/marshaling data for API output or for any other types types of transforming.
+This is useful for transforming/marshaling data for API output, hydrating serialized data, or for any other types types of transforming.

 ## Usage